 In order for girls to live to their fullest potential and seek any future they desire, it is necessary for them to have familiarity with as many skills as possible.
 But a multitude of abilities is important for boys too!
 Toys are at the epicenter of childhood, and it is imperative that all children are given playthings that will teach many principles, as well as challenge and excite them.

 I believe that gender disparity in the toy industry is a significant issue, and it is why I have chosen to spend my summer interning at Build & Imagine, a toy company that is combatting this problem.
 I hope that all children can walk into a toy store and feel comfortable and inspired shopping in every aisle.
 It is so important for the future of young girls today that they play with toys that foster a broad range of skills.
-A girl should feel empowered to pursue any field, including those in science and math, and ensuring that she has the right toys is a great first step.
+A girl should feel inspired and comfortable walking into any toy aisle, regardless of the color.

 Build & Imagine’s Marine Rescue Center- Shop Now